-Applying commonly available Machine Learning-driven object detection frameworks to equirectangular projections images.
+In this article, we will cover applying commonly available machine learning-driven object detection frameworks to equirectangular panoramic images.

 What is a Panorama?

 Imagine boarding a ferry to a picturesque island with a beautiful view of the ocean from the top of a hill on a sunny day.
 If you are like me, you have refused to be a click-happy tourist and always questioned whether selfie sticks should exist, but you make an exception for the breathtaking ocean view in front of you.
 After all, it might be useful for all the computer vision experiments you’re working on!